leoyassuda/zipcode-api/README.md

 Database client:

 - pg_admin:
-  - A powerful tool to admin Postgres instances.
+  - A powerful tool for managing Postgres instances.
-  - to login, see on the `env.pgadmin` file.
+  - to log in, see on the `env.pgadmin` file.
   - ![an image showing the login the page of pg-admin](img/pg-admin-login.png "pg admin login-page")

 - Redis client:

 - redisinsight:
-  - A clean and great to access Redis instante.
+  - A clean and user-friendly tool for accessing Redis instances.
-  - to login, can use localhost and port default.
+  - You can use the default localhost and port for login.
   - ![an image showing form page of redisinsight](img/redis-insight-login.png "redisinsight login-form")

 ## Running